krzemienski/awesome-from-stars/README.md

 * [stakater/Konfigurator](https://github.com/stakater/Konfigurator): A kubernetes operator that dynamically generates and manages app configuration based on kubernetes resources  – [✩Star] if you're using it!
 * [Kong/kong](https://github.com/Kong/kong): 🦍 The API and AI Gateway
 * [1buck/kontainer](https://github.com/1buck/kontainer): Kontainer: Mobile application for Portainer
+* [JetBrains/koog](https://github.com/JetBrains/koog): Koog is the official Kotlin framework for building predictable, fault-tolerant and enterprise-ready AI agents across all platforms – from backend services to Android and iOS, JVM, and even in-browser environments.
+Koog is based on our AI products expertise and provides proven solutions for complex LLM and AI problems
 * [nolar/kopf](https://github.com/nolar/kopf): A Python framework to write Kubernetes operators in just a few lines of code
 * [zalando-incubator/kopf](https://github.com/zalando-incubator/kopf): A Python framework to write Kubernetes operators in just few lines of code.
 * [kopia/kopia](https://github.com/kopia/kopia): Cross-platform backup tool for Windows, macOS & Linux with fast, incremental backups, client-side end-to-end encryption, compression and data deduplication.
 CLI and GUI included.